 The hearing test can also help determine if the stapes are not vibrating correctly, and your ENT specialist may request imaging scans of the ear.
 Based on the exam findings and test results, your doctor can make an accurate diagnosis and recommend treatment options that are best for you.

-The main options for otosclerosis include observation with repeated hearing tests, a hearing aid(s), or surgery.
+The main otosclerosis treatment options include observation with repeated hearing tests, a hearing aid(s), or surgery.
 Observation is recommended only for mild hearing loss.
 Some medicines such as sodium fluoride or bisphosphonate supplements have been reported to limit the worsening of otosclerosis, but there is no definitive evidence of preventing its progression.

 Hearing aids can help overcome a fixed stapes by increasing the sound volume.
 Cost, style, fit, and possible benefits of a hearing aid should be discussed with your ENT specialist.
 In some states, a hearing aid trial may also allow you to sample a device prior to purchase.
 If a patient is prone to dizziness or has a diagnosis of Ménière’s disease, then trying a hearing aid [LINK] before surgery may be advised.